vitor-belim/nextjs-dashboard/README.md

 Components can be `async`, allowing the render to happen only when all promises within have been resolved.
 This also creates some problems:
 - Sequential `await` instructions require each data retrieval to end before starting the next one(s).
 - Any slow requests will hold the loading of the entire page.
+- Data updates will not be reflected in the page automatically.

+### Chapter 8 - Static and dynamic rendering

+Static rendering allows for faster loads and reduced server load (content cached), but does not work for heavily personalized pages (can't be shared between different users).
+Dynamic rendering allows rendering to happen just-in-time, but forces the application to be as fast as the slowest data fetch.